-Since tech can be copied so quickly, followers can be fast, indeed.
+- Since tech can be copied so quickly, followers can be fast, indeed.
 Several years ago while studying the Web portal industry (Yahoo! and its competitors), a colleague and I found that when a firm introduced an innovative feature, at least one of its three major rivals would match that feature in, on average, only one and a half months.
-John Gallaugher and Charles Downing, "Portal Combat: An Empirical Study of Competition in the Web Portal Industry," Journal of Information Technology Management 11, no. 1-2 (2000): 13-24.
-When technology can be matched so quickly, it is rarely a source of competitive advantage.
-And this phenomenon isn't limited to the Web.

-- 1. Financial performance that consistently outperforms industry averages. - 2.
+J. Gallaugher and C. Downing, "Portal Combat: An Empirical Study of Competition in the Web Portal Industry," Journal of Information TechnologyManagement 11, no. 1-2 (2000): 13-24.
+Groupon CEO Andrew Mason claimed the wildly successful daily deal service had spawned 500 imitators within two years of launch.
+B. Weiss, "Groupon's \$6 Billion Gambler," The Wall Street Journal, December - 1.
+Financial performance that consistently outperforms industry averages. - 2.
 Performing the same tasks better than rivals perform them. - 3.
 Exists when savvy rivals watch a pioneer's efforts, learn from their successes and missteps, then enter the market quickly with a comparable or superior product at a lower cost before the first mover can dominate.